ChatGPT 10 min read

 Does running ChatGPT through QuillBot work?

-Not anymore.
-Turnitin shipped explicit paraphrase detection in 2024 and the 2026 update extended it to flag AI-bypass-tool patterns.
-ChatGPT text run through QuillBot now produces two flags — AI-generated and AI-paraphrased — and instructors specifically look for the second one.
-Bypass rate sits around 40–50% in independent 2026 tests.
+Not the way students hope.
+Turnitin shipped explicit paraphrase detection in 2024, and the 2026 update extended it to flag AI-paraphrasing patterns.
+ChatGPT text run through QuillBot can produce two flags — AI-generated and AI-paraphrased — and instructors specifically look for the second one.
+A paraphraser rewords the surface; the statistical skeleton survives, which is the part the classifier reads.

 How accurate is Turnitin's AI detector?